Cincinnati Sexual Assault Attorney reviewing OSU athlete settlements and Ohio State sexual abuse lawsuits for victims and plaintiffs

 The Ohio State University admits that school personnel knew about the accusations against Dr. Strauss as early as 1979.
 Some former students described the abuse as an “open secret” on campus.
 Athletes, coaches, trainers and other physicians knew about the Ohio State sexual abuse allegations and yet nobody was willing to alert authorities.

-Joe Lyon is an experienced Ohio sexual assault attorney reviewing OSU athlete abuse settlements and Ohio State sexual abuse lawsuits on behalf of victim and plaintiffs.
+Joe Lyon is an experienced Ohio sexual assault attorney reviewing OSU athlete abuse settlements and Ohio State sexual abuse lawsuits on behalf of victims and plaintiffs.

 Dr. Strauss, who committed suicide in 2005, used his medical standing and supposed treatment offerings as a platform for athlete abuse.
 He was hardly subtle in his sexual assault, as it was so widespread and even had a tendency to shower with students.
 Some students actually did report sexual abuse to the athletic department but nothing came of the reports in the end, until last year.
 An investigation in 1994 dismissed the sexual abuse accusations against Dr. Strauss.
 No further action was taken by OSU to investigate the concerns until January 1996.